-When pine siskins visit backyards, they come in droves.
+When pine siskins visit, expect a flock.
 These feisty finches love thistle seeds.
-Learn what a pine siskin looks like.
+Learn what a pine siskin looks like and hear their song.

 As winter approaches, snowflakes aren’t the only things swirling around your feeders.
 Pine siskins sometimes fly in as they migrate from high mountains of the west and Canada’s conifer forests to America’s Lower 48 looking for food.
 Here’s how to identify and attract a pine siskin.

 Pine siskins’ pointed bills are thinner than those of other common finches.
-Their long wings extend toward the tips of their tails.
+Long wings extend toward the tips of their tails.
 Their notched tails are easy to see in flight.
 These birds are 5 inches long with a wingspan of 9 inches.

 What Do Pine Siskins Eat?

-Look for these social birds flitting around thistle feeders in busy flocks, often with goldfinches.
+Look for these social birds flitting around thistle feeders in busy flocks.
 To get up close and personal with these winter visitors, simply set out their favorite food, and these opportunistic eaters will find you–and fast!

 Like nearly all finches, a pine siskin’s diet consists mostly of seed, though they also eat insects such as caterpillars and aphids.
 In the wild, pine, spruce, alder, birch, grass, sunflower and weed seeds are their go-to foods.
 But in the backyard, fresh Nyjer seed (also called thistle) is a safe bet, as are black-oil sunflower seeds, millet and sunflower chips.
 Just be sure to have plenty on hand to keep them coming back.
 Pine siskins also occasionally eat suet, especially insect-based kinds.

 Because siskins are likely to feed by the dozens, long tube feeders that offer several perches allow for many to feast at once.
-And it’s best to set out multiple feeders because pine siskins are a feisty and sometimes combative sort when it comes to food.
-Here’s how to choose the best finch feeders.
+And it’s best to set out multiple finch feeders because pine siskins are a feisty and sometimes combative sort when it comes to food.
 You also may find success by spreading seed on the ground.